 Outreach and Engagement

 At Noront, we are committed to working directly and respectfully with all of our community partners in a manner that fosters active participation.
-It is our vision to be an industry leader in developing mutually beneficial relationships with Aboriginal communities.
+It is our vision to be an industry leader in developing mutually beneficial relationships with Indigenous communities.
 We seek to do this by engaging in sincere and forthright communication about our projects and operations, and by providing opportunities for training and education, employment, procurement, business development and community investment.
-Our efforts are guided by our Noront Aboriginal Statement.
 We also aim to ensure the land and resources currently in use by local communities will continue to be used by them long into the future.

 We were honoured when The Prospectors & Developers Association of Canada (PDAC) recognized Noront’s commitment to social initiatives with its 2015 Environmental and Social Responsibility Award.
 This brief video features our President & CEO Alan Coutts and some of our stakeholders talking about our approach to social responsibility.

-We value responsible planning for our Eagle’s Nest Mine and have spent the last five years engaging with, listening to and learning from local Ring of Fire communities:
+We value responsible planning for our Eagle’s Nest Mine and are engaging with, listening to and learning from local Ring of Fire communities:

 - We meet regularly with Chiefs and Councils.